Henry Garnet: Introduction to Catesby

 Garnet spent much of 1604 on the move, although few details of his travels exist.
-At Easter he reportedly gave a mass at Twigmoor Hall, the house of John Wright.
+At Easter he reportedly gave a Mass at Twigmoor Hall, the house of John Wright.
+In London, Garnet met the Spanish diplomats Juan de Tassis, 1st Count of Villamediana and Juan Fernández de Velasco y Tovar, 5th Duke of Frías.
+He visited Tassis two or three times, at Walsingham House and at Somerset House.
+He also met the French ambassador Christophe de Harlay, Count of Beaumont.
 In November he was with Anne Vaux (whose family he had been introduced to in summer 1586) at White Webbs near Enfield, renewing the vows given on the Feast of the Presentation of Our Lady.

 On 9 June 1605, he was to be found in a room on Thames Street in London, with Robert Catesby.
 In the midst of what Garnet later recalled was a seemingly casual conversation, Catesby asked the priest about the morality of "killing innocents".
 Garnet replied according to Catholic theology, that often, during war, innocents were killed alongside the enemy.
 According to Antonia Fraser, Garnet may have thought that Catesby's request was to do with him possibly raising a regiment in Flanders.